devjgm/papers/cpp_civil_time.md

 Civil times are represented by the six fields of year, month, day, hour, minute, and second.
 These are the six fields that are typically considered for human-scale time.
-Additionally, seconds are the level of precision within time zone data files; i.e., there are no subsecond time zone transitions.
-It would be possible to add subseconds to this Civil Time Library, but it would add some complexity for which we have found no demand.
+Additionally, seconds are the level of precision within time zone data files; i.e., there are no subsecond time-zone transitions.
+It would be possible to add subseconds to this Civil-Time Library, but it would add some complexity for which we have found no demand.

 ### Civil times are aligned to a civil-field boundary

-One of the classic questions that arises when talking about a civil time library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
+One of the classic questions that arises when talking about a civil-time library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
 This is an interesting question because there could be a number of possible answers: